ShapeShiftOS-WIP/material-components-android/docs/theming/Color.md

 ##### `MaterialShapeDrawable` or `ElevationOverlayProvider` (*advanced*)

-If you have a complicated use case, you can check if `com.google.android.material.shape.MaterialShapeDrawable` or `com.google.android.material.elevation.ElevationOverlayProvider` would serve your needs.
+If you have a complicated use case, you can check if `com.bottombar.navigation.material.shape.MaterialShapeDrawable` or `com.bottombar.navigation.material.elevation.ElevationOverlayProvider` would serve your needs.
 These two classes provide a set of APIs to help you calculate and render blended colors according to different background colors and elevations, with the same elevation overlay formula used across the Material libraries.
 Use